AAYUSHI003/CoalOmit/README.md

-# Carbon Lens — Project Analysis & Summary
+# CoalOmIT — Project Analysis & Summary

 ## What Is It?

-**Carbon Lens** (formally **Carbon-Aware Compression / CAC**) is a developer-first toolkit designed to measure the **accuracy, latency, energy, and CO₂ trade-offs** of ML model compression techniques (quantization, pruning, distillation).
+**CoalOmIT** (formally **Carbon-Aware Compression / CAC**) is a developer-first toolkit designed to measure the **accuracy, latency, energy, and CO₂ trade-offs** of ML model compression techniques (quantization, pruning, distillation).
 It lets ML engineers see the carbon cost of their models *before* shipping them — the same way they already track accuracy and latency.

 The project is structured as an **open-core** product:
 - An **open-source** developer toolkit (free CLI + core engine)